A Clear Fee Comparison of SOL Recovery Tools

 The network fee is typically:

-• Base fee: 0.000005 SOL per signature
+• Base fee: approximately 0.000005 SOL per signature (actual costs may be slightly higher with priority fees)

 • Total per recovery: Usually 0.0001-0.001 SOL depending on the number of accounts